Darque/SIT215-Computational-Intelligence/pages/hls__Artificial Intelligence A Modern Approach, Global Edition (Russell, 2021) pages 19 - 65.md

 		  hl-color:: blue
 		  id:: 67c26d68-947b-412d-862a-330144043dfb
 		  hl-stamp:: 1740795249341
-- 1.1.4 Acting rationally: The rational agent approach ls-type:: annotation hl-page:: 3 hl-color:: red id:: 67c26d84-25e1-46f6-9e0c-3f1b013544fb
+	- 1.1.4 Acting rationally: The rational agent approach ls-type:: annotation hl-page:: 3 hl-color:: red id:: 67c26d84-25e1-46f6-9e0c-3f1b013544fb collapsed:: true
 		- An **agent** is just something that acts (agent comes from the Latin agere, to do). ls-type:: annotation hl-page:: 3 hl-color:: green id:: 67c26db2-377e-4f0c-a356-4b8210946856 collapsed:: true
 			- Of course, all computer programs do something, but computer agents are expected to do more: operate autonomously, perceive their environment, persist over a prolonged time period, adapt to change, and create and pursue goals. hl-page:: 4 ls-type:: annotation id:: 67c26dd3-465e-4abf-88fa-c1e516ee984c hl-color:: yellow
 		- A **rational agent** is one that acts so as to achieve the best outcome or, when there is uncertainty, the best expected outcome. hl-page:: 4 ls-type:: annotation id:: 67c26de3-4928-49d4-b8d0-4cef1f5da99a hl-color:: green
 		- In the “laws of thought” approach to AI, the emphasis was on correct inferences. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c26e27-c78d-409f-9b84-7718655ed78e collapsed:: true
 			- Making correct inferences is sometimes *part* of being a rational agent, because one way to act rationally is to deduce that a given action is best and then to act on that conclusion. hl-page:: 4 ls-type:: annotation id:: 67c279f5-562e-4b0f-821d-dc50ca572dd9 hl-color:: yellow
 			- On the other hand, there are ways of acting rationally that cannot be said to involve inference.
 For example, recoiling from a hot stove is a reﬂex action that is usually more successful than a slower action taken after careful deliberation. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c27a1c-773d-4333-ab58-5eddb23b5746
 		- All the skills needed for the Turing test also allow an agent to act rationally. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c27a3a-531f-4e50-9f8a-d52b61552a5e collapsed:: true
 			- Knowledge representation and reasoning enable agents to reach good decisions. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c27a8e-7097-4d7c-8bf9-aaa1c6db3492
 			- We need to be able to generate comprehensible sentences in natural language to get by in a complex society. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c27a9a-be71-43d8-bd66-6ffc66ac5863
 			- We need learning not only for erudition, but also because it improves our ability to generate effective behavior, especially in circumstances that are new. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c27aa6-a46c-445a-b96b-fb445310f851
 		- The rational-agent approach to AI has two advantages over the other approaches. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c27aca-1ff2-48d2-ac1f-8e46f9b2f324 collapsed:: true
 			- **First**, it is more general than the “laws of thought” approach because correct inference is just one of several possible mechanisms for achieving rationality. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c27aeb-8a17-4102-88ee-b4f46f7b5375
 			- Second, it is more amenable to scientiﬁc development.
 The standard of rationality is mathematically well deﬁned and completely general. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c27b14-242b-4308-b116-57f8e215299c
 				- ==_However it does create duplicitous answers that lack a cohesive outcome, it is therefore fractuous.
 This lack of directionality and discipline towards a perceived goal, reduces certainty of action that is core to having agency.
 A rational agent is by definition, not an agent, but constructs the environment of potentiality.
 The agent must collapse the possible into the certainty of outcome based on the desirable objective.
 Agent as defined here exposes the agent of Chaos as it fails to act and therefore fails to exclude an infinitely large scope of undesirable outcome._==
 			- We can often work back from this speciﬁcation to derive agent designs that provably achieve it—something that is largely impossible if the goal is to imitate human behavior or thought processes. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c27bd6-9bc3-42b1-8330-9b5d45e3dbad
 		- For these reasons, the rational-agent approach to AI has prevailed throughout most of the ﬁeld’s history. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c28e06-1f8a-4e61-b266-fdd43e6b4402 collapsed:: true
 			- In the early decades, rational agents were built on logical foundations and formed deﬁnite plans to achieve speciﬁc goals. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c28e35-bfa2-48ab-90ee-f3a9476d1c91
 			- Later, methods based on probability theory and machine learning allowed the creation of agents that could make decisions under uncertainty to attain the best expected outcome. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c28e46-3f56-4941-b271-3dbfe4889f10
 			- __In a nutshell, AI has focused on the study and construction of agents that *do the right thing*__.
 What counts as the right thing is deﬁned by the objective that we provide to the agent. hl-page:: 4 ls-type:: annotation id:: 67c28e54-6a53-411d-a139-9a9fceb9d641 hl-color:: yellow
 			- This general paradigm is so pervasive that we might call it the **standard model.** It prevails not only in AI, but also in control theory, where a controller minimizes a cost function; in operations research, where a policy maximizes a sum of rewards; in statistics, where a decision rule minimizes a loss function; and in economics, where a decision maker maximizes utility or some measure of social welfare. hl-page:: 4 ls-type:: annotation id:: 67c28ef0-5048-4f82-981d-32729c61d73b hl-color:: yellow
 		- We need to make one important reﬁnement to the standard model to account for the fact that perfect rationality—always taking the exactly optimal action—is not feasible in complex environments.
 The computational demands are just too high. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c2f3a2-0a0e-45d1-bef1-0e48d9ec08a9
-	- Chapters 6 and 16 deal with the issue of **limited rationality**—acting appropriately when there is not enough time to do allLimited rationality the computations one might like.
-However, perfect rationality often remains a good starting point for theoretical analysis. ls-type:: annotation hl-page:: 4 hl-color:: green id:: 67c2f3b5-c33a-448b-8a03-43881650d963 hl-stamp:: 1740829625338
+		- Chapters 6 and 16 deal with the issue of **limited rationality**—acting appropriately when there is not enough time to do all the computations one might like.
+However, perfect rationality often remains a good starting point for theoretical analysis. hl-stamp:: 1740829625338 hl-page:: 4 ls-type:: annotation id:: 67c2f3b5-c33a-448b-8a03-43881650d963 hl-color:: green
+- 1.1.5 Beneﬁcial machines
+  ls-type:: annotation
+  hl-page:: 4
+  hl-color:: red
+  id:: 67c2f3df-228a-4430-927f-661b676c4437
+	- The standard model has been a useful guide for AI research since its inception, but it is probably not the right model in the long run. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c2f3f0-6e05-422c-ae7e-081df0c5157a
+		- The reason is that the standard model assumes that we will supply a fully speciﬁed objective to the machine. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c2f3f6-e55e-412e-9943-a0b0e49a7c0f
+- For an artiﬁcially deﬁned task such as chess or shortest-path computation, the task comes with an objective built in—so the standard model is applicable ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c2f40b-f0a5-4783-adec-2bcd464b565c
+- As we move into the real world, however, it becomes more and more difﬁcult to specify the objective completely and ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c2f420-23fd-40f5-9574-3f44f5eafa80